lgwapnitsky/qual-it_hugo_timacms/content/posts/2021/2021-01-14-pause-and-effect.md

 ---
 layout: layouts/post.njk
-title: Pause and Effect
+summary: >-
-summary: What happened in the first 2 weeks of the year that cause me to temporarily pause my workouts?
+  What happened in the first 2 weeks of the year that cause me to temporarily pause my workouts?
 While partially physical, most of it was mental.
 Here's the next steps...
 hero: /images/posts/pause_button.png
 thumb: /images/posts/pause_button.png
 tags:
   - health
   - fitness
+title: Pause and Effect
 ---

 I'm going to be completely honest...I don't like working out.